xtuml/mc/doc/notes/4_cds_instdump_dnt.md

 7. Design
 ----------

-- (2 days) Baseline a command line test suite.
-- (10 days) Test.
-Run test cases continually.
-- (2 days) Add commented relate statements everywhere in the RSL.
-- (5 days) Eliminate the multi-attr return from all RSL functions.
-- (5 days) Make consistent parameter naming/labeling/typing.
-- (10 days) Segregate mixed queries and templates.
-- (3 days) Migrate top-level transient variables into MC meta-model.
-- (5 days) Refactor RSL into model-based files and functions.
-- (15 days) Build RSL MC.
-- (2 days) Build a tool to easily import function and parameters from a text file.
-- (3 days) Refresh arlan to do some conversion of RSL to OAL.

 ### 7.1 Baseline Test
 - Use https://github.com/xtuml/models/VandMCtest/mctest models.
 - Run the models using the command line interface.
 (Or, if preferred, simply run xtumlmc_build on the .sql file for each model, thus skipping the parse/MC-export step on each test iteration).
 - Store the generated code into a location where it can be easily compared with future generated code.
 - Build a script to compare newly generated code with baseline generated code reporting differences.

 ### 7.2 Run Tests
 After each consistent, self-contained RSL change, run the test suite and verify that the output generated code is unchanged.
 Also check for error messages in the translation logs.
+Commit the change to configuration management.

 ### 7.3 Relate Statements
-RSL does not have relate; it simply copies identifiers into referential attributes.
-The OAL will do both until an RSL model compiler automates the generation of the foreign key copy statements.
+RSL does not have _relate_; it simply copies identifiers into referential attributes.
 Identify all places in the RSL where these "foreign key" relates are being done and provide a comment in the line above that has the correct syntax OAL relate statement.
+Place a side comment (// relate) on the referential copy statements that identify them as superfluous in the presence of _relate_.

 ### 7.4 Function Return Data
 - Identify all usage of the attr approach for returning data.
-- Change all RSL to follow these rules:
+- Change RSL to follow these rules:
   - Only _result_, _body_ and by-reference parameters are valid vehicles for returning data.
+  - Use _body_ only for plain text templating.
+  - Use _.invoke r = f()_ followed by _.assign [var] = r.result_ as the
+    pattern for returning data.
+- If a function is called from more than one place, use the function in a consistent way across all usages (same name for transient, etc.).
+- If a function is called from more than one place, consider storing the return value in model data and calling it only once.

 ### 7.5 Parameter Naming and Labeling
+Unlike OAL, parameters are passed in RSL without labels.
+They depend upon the position of the passed value to align with the declaration of the parameter in the function definition.
+To enable a clear mapping of parameters between OAL and RSL, follow and enforce the following rules onto parameter syntax:
+- Use lower case for parameter naming.
+- For parameters of type _inst_ref_, name the parameter as the lower case rendition of the class keyletters of its class type.
+- When more than one parameter are of the same type, prepend one or all of them with distinguishing characters, but keep the lowercase key letters as the ending of the name.  (example:  right_o_obj, left_o_obj)

 ### 7.6 Segregate Queries and Templates
+Model compilers use templating languages.
+Templating languages can be confusing to look at, because the same text file may contain instructions from the two languages.
+Both the language of the model compiler (OAL or RSL) and the language of the target (C, System-C, VHDL, etc.) may be present in the text stream.
+It is possible and desirable (and often difficult) to minimize this mixing of languages.

+RSL allows an arbitrary mixing of template with query.
+However, OAL is more limited in its template support.
+Thus, it is necessary to separate query from template enough to make the port to OAL.

+Separate the template portion (plain text with substitution variables) of archetypes into template files.
+Name the template files starting with "t" and a meta-model naming connection to the imbedding query.

 ### 7.7 Migrate Top-Level Transients
+The current model compiler populates transient variables at the top level and uses them as global variables.
+Any data element important enough to be defined globally and used at lower levels is important enough to be modeled.
+Migrate this data into the translation meta-model allocating to existing entities or creating new ones.

 ### 7.8 Packaging
 There are several alternatives for packaging the OAL/RSL into